Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 The SMTP server address or the webhook url needs to be accessible from the Gateway machine for the agent to use them.

-## Using proxies - API Manager only
+## Using proxies - Axway API Gateway

 If your network policy restricts outbound traffic such that outbound traffic must pass through a proxy.
 A proxy can be configured in the configuration file of the agents.